pluralsight/guides/in-review/front-end-javascript/tictactoe-with-native-javascript-es6/article.md

 and have `node_modules/` as the first line (so we can ignore our dependencies when we send the project to git).

 #### Naming and export
-Each file should have a good description of what it does, if your naming has something that can be read as "and" (or if the functionality has a "and this can also be done" feeling) then you refactor that functionality into two separated files.
-This is done so we can keep growing our game in the most simple way to be understood by future maintainers.
+Each file should have a good description of what it does.
+If your file name can be read as performing various functions, you should probably refactor that functionality into two separate files.
+This way we can keep growing our game simple.

 The only thing that can be exported from files are Classes, Functions and Objects (if we need to use some option Model, for instance.
 Though those will not exist in this Article.)